|

 Students who are in the Top 10% of their PSLE cohort will be given an option by the Ministry of Education to study a foreign language (French / German/ Japanese)

-Edupoll’s Top 10 secondary schools in Singapore ( by prestige ) are :
+Edupoll’s Top 10 secondary schools in Singapore are :

 Edupoll’s Top 5 Boy Schools in Singapore ( by prestige ) are :